Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Introduction

 and the signal itself can be rewritten as

 where $e$ denotes the error in the prior signal estimate.
 It is assumed that the error energy, $\|e\|_2^2$, is small compared to the signal energy, $\|x\|_2^2$.

 In practical applications, $T$ and $\muhat$ may be available from prior knowledge.
 Alternatively, in applications requiring recursive reconstruction of (approximately) sparse signal or image sequences, with slow time-varying sparsity patterns and slow changing signal values, one can use the support estimate and the signal value estimate from the previous time instant as the ``prior knowledge".
 A key domain where this problem occurs is in fast (recursive) dynamic MRI reconstruction from highly undersampled measurements.
 In MRI, we typically assume that the images are wavelet sparse.
 We show slow support and signal value change for two medical image sequences in Fig. \ref{slowchange}.
-From the figure, we can see the maximum support changes for both sequences are less than 2\% of the support size and almost all signal values' changes are less than $0.16\%$ of the signal energy.
-Slow signal value change also implies that a signal value is small before it gets removed from the support.
+From the figure, we can see that the maximum support changes for both sequences are less than 2\% of the support size and almost all signal values' changes are less than $0.16\%$ of the signal energy.
+Slow signal value change also implies that a signal value is small before it gets removed from the support. { Other potential applications include single-pixel camera based real-time video imaging \cite{singlepixelvideo}; video compression; ReProCS (recursive projected CS) based video denoising or video layering (separating video in foreground and background layers) \cite{rrpcp_arxiv,rrpcp_isit}; and spectral domain optical coherence tomography \cite{sd_oct_kang} based dynamic imaging.}

-This work has the following contributions. \ben \item We introduce regularized modified-BPDN (reg-mod-BPDN) and obtain a computable bound on its reconstruction error using the approach motivated by \cite{justrelax}.
+This work has the following contributions. \ben \item We introduce regularized modified-BPDN (reg-mod-BPDN) and obtain a computable bound on its reconstruction error using an approach motivated by \cite{justrelax}.
 Reg-mod-BPDN solves

 i.e. it tries to find the signal that is sparsest outside the set $T$, while being ``close enough" to $\hat{\mu}_T$ on $T$, and while satisfying the data constraint.
 Reg-mod-BPDN uses the fact that $T$ is a good estimate of the true support, $N$, and that $\muhat_T$ is a good estimate of $x_T$.
 In particular, for $i \in \Delta_e$, this implies that $|\muhat_i|$ is close to zero (since $x_i = 0$ for $i \in \Delta_e$). \item Our second key contribution is to show how to use the reconstruction error bound result to obtain another computable bound that holds without any sufficient conditions and is tighter.
 This allows easy bound comparisons of the various approaches.
-A similar result for mod-BPDN and BPDN follows as a direct corollary. \item Extensive reconstruction error comparisons with these and many other existing approaches are also shown. \een
+A similar result for mod-BPDN and BPDN follows as a direct corollary. \item Reconstruction error comparisons with these and many other existing approaches are also shown. \een